History of Italians in Mississippi: Lynchings

 Indeed, Mississippi and Louisiana were to become a worldwide symbol of anti-Italianism when, in 1891, eleven Italian immigrants in New Orleans were lynched due to their alleged role in the murder of the police chief David Hennessy.

 This was one of the largest mass lynchings in U.S. history.
 The lynching took place after nine of the immigrants were tried for the murder and acquitted.

-Indeed, nine Italians – some of whom were from the Mississippi Delta – who were thought to have assassinated police chief David Hennessy were arrested, tried, and acquitted.
+These nine Italians – some of whom were from the Mississippi Delta – who were thought to have assassinated police chief David Hennessy were arrested, tried, and acquitted.
 Subsequent to the trial, they were dragged from the jail in Parish Prison of New Orleans and lynched by a mob that had stormed the jailhouse, together with two other Italians who were being held in the jail at the time on unrelated charges.

 Afterwards, hundreds of Italian immigrants, most of whom were not criminals, were arrested by the police even in Mississippi.

 Furthermore, in 1899, in Tallulah, near the Mississippi border, five Italian Americans were lynched for the attempted murder of Dr. Ford Hodge.
 A vigilante mob hanged three shopkeepers, and two bystanders who were Italian Americans.
 Even in Erwin, Mississippi, some Italians were killed in 1901.

 Actual integration

 In the twentieth century, mainly after World War I, Italians started to be accepted and integrated very well into the Mississippi society.
 The food and restaurant industry was one of the areas where they had their biggest results and economic success.

 The seafood (and small shipyard) industry of Biloxi was owned mainly by the family of Andrew H. Longino – governor of Mississippi from 1900 to 1904 – who was the first governor of a US Southern state with Italian roots.

 According to Charles R. Wilson, one of the most prominent Italian families in Mississippi, the Bruninis of Vicksburg, produced a respected Catholic religious leader, the late Joseph Bernard Brunini, who was bishop of the Natchez-Jackson Diocese from 1966 to 1984.
-Bishop Brunini successfully promoted the integration of black people & other minorities in the 1980s.
+Bishop Brunini successfully promoted the integration of black people and other minorities in the 1980s.

+In culture

+The setting of the play The Rose Tattoo is a place in proximity to Biloxi.
+The play has a film adaptation.